Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Desember 2024 04.24.51 UTC
+- WIB: Jumat, 6 Desember 2024 05.28.24 UTC
-- WITA: Jumat, 6 Desember 2024 05.24.51 UTC
+- WITA: Jumat, 6 Desember 2024 06.28.24 UTC
-- WIT: Jumat, 6 Desember 2024 06.24.51 UTC
+- WIT: Jumat, 6 Desember 2024 07.28.24 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: attitude
+Kategori: success